cskemp/chinesecharacters/README.md

 This folder contains all of our Python code for scraping, processing and evaluating our image datasets.
 Please refer to its README for details on how to run our pipeline.

 #### experiment
-This folder contains all of the materials for our behavioural experiment.
+This folder contains all of the materials for our behavioural experiment, including data and source code for experiment

 #### figures
 This folder contains all of the figures for both the main paper and the supplementary materials.

+#### figures
+This folder contains tables presented in the supplementary materials.

 ## Notes